-Augusten Burroughs is one of the bestselling memorists of his generation.
+Augusten Burroughs is one of the bestselling memoirists of his generation.
 His first memoir, Running with Scissors was published in 2002 and chronicled his unconventional, "off the rails" childhood.
-The book became a film and a publishing phenomenon, spending more than three years in the number-one spot on the New York Times bestseller list.
+The book became a film and a publishing phenomenon, spending more than four years on the New York Times bestseller list.
 Since then he has written three additional memoirs: Dry, A Wolf at the Table and Lust & Wonder, all of which were instant bestsellers.
-He is the author of two best-selling collections of stories from his life: Magical Thinking and Possible Side Effects as well as a book of funny/horrible holiday stories, You Better Not Cry.
-He is also the author of the best-selling This is How, a self-help book for people who are psychologically ambitious and want to fix themselves.
+He is the author of two best-selling essay collections, Magical Thinking and Possible Side Effects, as well as a book of funny/horrible holiday stories, You Better Not Cry.
+He is also the author of the best-selling This Is How, a self-help book for people who are psychologically ambitious and want to fix themselves.
 Augusten holds an honorary Doctor of Letters from the Savannah College of Art and Design and is a Lambda Literary Award recipient.
 He lives with his husband and their four dogs in an old and haunted house in rural Connecticut.